KylerJohnsonDev/blog/src/posts/angular-signals.md

 }
 ```

 Reactive nodes are linked in a bidirected graph referred to as the dependency graph (or signal graph).
 This is how Angular knows what should be re-rendered when a signal is updated.
 For example, in the snippet above, `product` and `discountMultiplier` are producers, `discountedPrice` is a producer and a consumer, and `effect` is a consumer.
 Both `discountedPrice` and the effect depend on `product` and `discountedPrice` depends on both `product` and `discountMultiplier`.
 But there is another consumer that isn't explicity in the component and that's Angular's `Lview`, or "Logical View", which is part of the ivy rendering engine.
-It's responsible for holding the data the component needs in order to render the template.
-Because both `product` and `discountedPrice` signals are referenced in the template, the `LView` becomes a consumer.
+It's responsible for holding references to the data the component needs in order to render the template.
+Because both `product` and `discountedPrice` signals are referenced in the template, the `LView` becomes a consumer on the graph.

 See the diagram below for a visual representation of the depdendency graph: